 The organization of the Regata Storica sets up a floating stand on the Canal Grande near Campo San Vio.
 So far, there is no information available yet, but usually you can book your seat on their website.
 The price of last year was 60 euros for a ticket (30 euros for under 18 and for Venetian residents).
 As soon as the information has been published, I will also update it here.

 I personally prefer to take a seat (on the ground) or to stand at the Punta della Dogana.
 You won’t see the finish of the races (where it’s really crowded) but you will have a very good view on the historical parade as well as on the regatas.
 We stood there last year and had a great time.
 It is also close to the Campo della Salute where you can listen to the live coverage via Radio Venezia.
 There was also a large choir singing on the stairs of the church, but I’m not sure if this will be the case again this year.

 INSIDER TIP: There is no bar nearby, so you might want to bring some water (or something else) with you.

 If you plan to attend the Regata Storica, you will have to stay in Venice until Monday.
 Most (European) flights take off late afternoon, so you won’t be able to catch these.
-There are however plenty of interesting exhibitions going on in this period or you can visit the Architecture Biennale (‘What to expect from the Architecture Biennale 2018‘).
+There are however plenty of interesting exhibitions going on in this period or you can visit the Art Biennale.

 If you want to stay up-to-date with the latest information on these events, you can subscribe to The Venice Insider newsletter via this link.